 Summer Program Course Description

-The Role of the Portrait and Self-Portrait in Netherlandish Renaissance and Baroque Painting Compared to Digital Photography
+The Role of the Portrait and the Self Portrait: A comparison between Renaissance Painting and Digital Photography

 - 8 undergraduate credits in Visual and Media Arts

 - VM 368 Topics in Art History and Digital Photography (fulfills the Aesthetic Perspective of the General Education requirements)

 The goal of this 5-week summer program is to study and compare two different means of artistic expression made in two completely different time periods: The ‘pre-modern’, more artisinal style, method, technique, and the meaning and methods of interpretation of old master paintings of the Renaissance, will be compared and contrasted to the methods, meaning and modes of interpretation of modern means of image-making, in particular of digital photography.

 The Art Historical Component

 This summer we will examine the cultural and artistic exchange in Early Modern Europe when international trade, migration and the process of cross-cultural awareness had just begun.
 Renaissance painting of Florence and Venice in Italy and of Ghent and Bruges in the ‘Low Countries’ during the period 1400-1550 will serve as a case study for commercial and cultural interaction and exchange as reflected in their artworks.